NORTH AMERICAN GREEN STURGEON } Acipenser medirostris

 LIFE CYCLE: After spawning, the adhesive eggs settle to the river bottom and attach to cobblestones, hatching around eight days later.
 Larvae are less than an inch long.
 Green sturgeon life can be divided into three phases: freshwater juveniles (under three years old); coastal migrants (three to thirteen for females, three to nine for males); and adults (more than thirteen for females or nine for males).

 FEEDING: Opportunistic predators that eat a variety of prey according to availability, sturgeon generally feed on invertebrates like shrimp, crabs, worms, amphipods, and isopods.
 Large sturgeon will eat fish, but mainly fish that are small, disabled, or dead.

 THREATS: Sturgeons are imperiled by water withdrawals from rivers, dams blocking access to spawning habitat, habitat alteration, overfishing, poaching for caviar, pesticides, and pollutants.

-POPULATION TREND: The southern population has been reduced to about 50 spawning-age fish, while the northern population has been extirpated from at least four former spawning rivers.
+POPULATION TREND: The southern population has been reduced to about 300 spawning fish annually, while the northern population has been extirpated from at least four former spawning rivers.

 |Photo © Dan W. Gotshall||HOME / DONATE NOW / SIGN UP FOR E-NETWORK / CONTACT US / PHOTO USE /|